FFS 009 - 'Stop Generalising GMOs'

 Some of the criticisms associated with the topic, the misconceptions and misinformation

-- The role genetic engineering may play in helping to forge disease-resistant, climate-change-resilient crops
+The role genetic engineering plays according to Pam in helping to forge disease-resistant, climate-change-resilient crops

 The millions of farmers planting seeds carrying a gene Pam and her collaborators isolated

 Pam's view of combining genetic engineering with organic farming

 The Case for Engineering our Food- Pamela Ronald TED Talk

 McKay Jenkins (2017) Food Fight: GMOs and the Future of the American Diet